log9h/Backuper/README.md

 # Backuper
-Qt app made for file backup
+Qt app made for file backup <br />
 Organizes backuped files in .zip archives marked by time and in folders marked by date